-We all experience difficulties at some time in our lives, whether it is facing up to loss, bereavement, relationship problems or life challenges.
+We all experience difficulties at some time in our lives, whether it is facing up to a loss, bereavement, relationship problems or life challenges.
 The aim of counselling is for you to have more understanding of yourself, to feel stronger and more able to cope.
 I believe that one of the most essential elements to successful counselling is a trusting relationship between you and your counsellor, it is important that you find someone with whom you feel comfortable.

 I offer an introductory session that will enable you to decide if you wish to work with me and whether I can help.
 During our first meeting, we can look at what you feel you want from counselling and the area in which you want to look at and work through.
 We can then discuss what is best for you in terms of length of counselling sessions, be it an agreed number of sessions, or long-term therapy.
-We will set a regular day and time to meet each week and agree a plan to review our work together.
+We will set a regular day and time to meet each week and agree on a plan to review our work together.

 I offer short or long-term appointments, whatever suits your needs.

 I am a registered Member of the British Association for Counselling and Psychotherapy (BACP number 114805).
 The BACP require evidence of qualifications and good professional standards and I am bound by their ethical framework.
 I am committed to continual professional development and attend regular supervision.